Purdue University Office of Admissions logo

 How to Prepare for College

-What to think about, what to do, who to talk to, what’s next.
+A guide on what to think about, what to do, who to talk to, and what’s next.
+We're here to help you, every step of the way.

 • Begin learning about college and if it is the right fit for you.

-• Explore your career interests and passions – Try this one!
+• Explore your career interests and passions – Try this quiz!

-• Discuss the best courses to take in high school to pursue your college plans with your counselor.
+• Discuss with your school counselor the best courses to take in high school to pursue your college plans.

 • Develop good time management and study skills.
 High school is right around the corner.

-• Plan a fun trip to a college campus for a sports event, lunch, or just to walk around.
+• Plan a fun trip to a college campus for a sporting event, lunch, or just to walk around.

 • Encourage your student to explore their interests.

-• Introduce yourself to your school counselor in the first week.
-This relationship will be vital as you navigate high school and prepare for college
+• Introduce yourself to your school counselor.
+This relationship will be vital as you navigate high school and prepare for college.

 • Share your goals, hobbies, and challenges with your counselor early in your high school career.

-• Get involved in extracurricular activities that excite you.
+• Get involved in activities that excite you.

 • Ask a professional if you can shadow them for a day to understand what their career is like.

 • Prioritize getting good grades.
-It is much easier to start strong than recover in later grades.
+It is much easier to start strong than try to recover later grades.

 • Find volunteer organizations in your community and pitch in.
-This will help others and look great on your resume
+This will help others and look great on your college application.

-• Develop your support system - talk to your high school counselor, your favorite teachers, and trusted adults in your community about college, and of course, talk to your parents.
+• Develop your support system – talk to your parents or guardians, high school counselor, your favorite teachers, and trusted adults in your community about college.

-• Join the mailing list of 5 colleges – Try this one!
+• Join the mailing list of 5 colleges that interest you – Try this one!

 • Explore summer programs hosted by colleges – Try this one!